COVID-19 omicron variant found in Colorado - NewsBreak

 The woman was not symptomatic when she returned home to Colorado and arrived at Denver International Airport.
 She developed symptoms about a day later and tested positive that day.

-“This was expected news that any variant that is so prevalent in the world as the omicron variant is, we knew it wasn’t a matter of if, it was a matter of when it was identified in Colorado,” Governor Jared Polis said in a press conference.How to pronounce omicron, the new COVID variant of concern
+“This was expected news that any variant that is so prevalent in the world as the omicron variant is, we knew it wasn’t a matter of if, it was a matter of when it was identified in Colorado,” Governor Jared Polis said in a press conference.Deal reached to reduce Yellowstone’s bison herd by 600-900

 Health officials recommend people who travel internationally get a molecular or PCR test three to five days after their return.